 Searchable directory from the U.S. Government Printing Office that enables users to find Federal Depository libraries in their area by clicking on a map, or by searching the database by keyword, state, zip code and other variables.

-Library web sites and catalogs (lib-web-cats) is a directory of libraries worldwide.
+A directory of libraries worldwide.
 While the majority of the current listings are in North America, the numbers of libraries represented in other parts of the globe is growing.
-Each listing includes links to the library's website and online catalog.

 Search for Public Libraries